-I B.TECH II SEMESTER L Т P INTERNAL MARKS EXTERNAL MARKS TOTAL MARKS CREDITS 2 0 0 30 70 100 2 SUB CODE: R23CC1206 COMMUNICATIVE ENGLISH (COMMON TO ALL BRANCHES)
+I B.Tech L Т Р INTERNAL MARKS EXTERNAL MARKS TOTAL MARKS CREDITS

+II SEMESTER 2 0 0 30 70 100 2

+CODE: R23CC1206 COMMUNICATIVE ENGLISH

-The main objective of introducing this course, Communicative English, is to facilitate effective listening, Reading, Speaking and Writing skills among the students.
+• The main objective of introducing this course, Communicative English, is to facilitate effective listening, Reading, Speaking and Writing skills among the students.
 It enhances the same in their comprehending abilities, oral presentations, reporting useful information and providing knowledge of grammatical structures and vocabulary.
 This course helps the students to make them effective in speaking and writing skills and to make them industry ready.

-After completion of course student will be able to
+After successful completion of this course, the students will be able to:

 CO1: Summarize texts based on the comprehension of the material provided.
-[K3]

-CO2: Create coherent and well-structured paragraphs, essays, and letters on a range of familiar topics.
-[K5]

-CO3: Utilize a diverse array of grammatical structures with flexibility, striving to minimize errors.
-[K3]

-CO4: Use vocabulary adequately and appropriately to express and write on a variety of topics.
-[K3]
+- CO2: Create coherent and well-structured paragraphs, essays, and letters on a range of familiar topics - CO3: Use a diverse array of grammatical structures with flexibility, striving to minimize errors. - CO4: Use vocabulary adequately and appropriately to express and write on a variety of topics.